The Westwood Academy: History

 The school was previously known as Alderman Callow School and Community College, built to serve the nearby Canley housing estate; however the estate was never completed to its original anticipated size, meaning the school has always had a significantly smaller intake than other schools in Coventry.
 It was designated a Specialist Technology College in September 2004.
-This is an area with considerablesocial deprivation.
+This is an area with considerable social deprivation.
 The student population is predominantly White British, although other ethnic heritages are represented.
-The number of students who have learning difficulties or disabilities and the proportion who are eligible for free school meals are higher than average.
+The number of students who have learning difficulties or disabilities, and the proportion who are eligible for free school meals, are higher than average.

-It converted to being an academy in August 2011.
+It converted to an academy in August 2011.

+In 2019 joined the Kenilworth Multi Academy Trust as a partner school.

 Academics

 Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.
-Schools endeavour to get all students to achieve the English Baccalaureate(EBACC) qualification- this must include core subjects a modern or ancient foreign language, and either History or Geography.
+Schools endeavour to get all students to achieve the English Baccalaureate (EBACC) qualification; this must include core subjects, a modern or ancient foreign language, and either History or Geography.